-NCES uses the Common Core of Data (CCD) to acquire and maintain statistical data from each of the 50 states, the District of Columbia, the Bureau of Indian Affairs, Department of Defense Dependents' Schools (overseas), and the outlying areas.
+NCES uses the Common Core of Data (CCD) to acquire and maintain statistical data from each of the 50 states, the District of Columbia, the Bureau of Indian Education, Department of Defense Dependents' Schools (overseas), and the outlying areas.
 Information about staff and students is collected annually at the school, local education agency or school district (LEA), and state levels.
 Information about revenues and expenditures is also collected at the state and LEA levels.

-Data are collected for a particular school year (July 1 through June 30) via survey instruments sent to the state education agencies during the school year.
-States have 1 year in which to modify the data originally submitted.

-Since the CCD is a universe survey, the CCD information presented in this edition of the Projections of Education Statistics is not subject to sampling errors.
-However, nonsampling errors could come from two sources-nonresponse and inaccurate reporting.
-Almost all of the states submit the five CCD survey instruments each year, but submissions are sometimes incomplete or too late for publication.
+Data are collected for a particular school year via an on-line reporting system open to state education agencies during the school year.
+Beginning with the 2006-07 school year, nonfiscal CCD data are collected through the Department of Education's Education Data Exchange Network (EDEN).
+Since the CCD is a universe collection, CCD data are not subject to sampling errors.
+However, nonsampling errors could come from two sources: nonresponse and inaccurate reporting.
+Almost all of the states submit the five CCD survey instruments each year, but submissions are sometimes incomplete.

-Understandably, when 58 education agencies compile and submit data for approximately 94,000 public schools and 17,000 local school districts, misreporting can occur.
-Typically, this results from varying interpretations of NCES definitions and differing recordkeeping systems.
+Misreporting can occur when 58 education agencies compile and submit data for approximately 97,000 public schools and over 17,000 local education agencies.
+Typically, this results from varying interpretations of NCES definitions and differing record-keeping systems.
 NCES attempts to minimize these errors by working closely with the state education agencies through the National Forum on Education Statistics.
 The state education agencies report data to NCES from data collected and edited in their regular reporting cycles.
 NCES encourages the agencies to incorporate into their own survey systems the NCES items they do not already collect so that these items will also be available for the subsequent CCD survey.
 Over time, this has meant fewer missing data cells in each state's response, reducing the need to impute data.

 NCES subjects data from the state education agencies to a comprehensive edit.
 Where data are determined to be inconsistent, missing, or out of range, NCES contacts the agencies for verification.
 NCES-prepared state summary forms are returned to the agencies for verification.
-States are also given an opportunity to revise their state-level aggregates from the previous survey cycle.
+Each year, states are also given an opportunity to revise their state-level aggregates from the previous survey cycle.